Speech-to-Text Accuracy Benchmark - June 2021

 Average WER of Voicegain is just 0.66% behind Google, while median WER is just 0.63% behind.
 To put it in context - Voicegain makes one additional mistake every 155 words compared to Google Enhanced.

 Voicegain was actually marginally better than Google Enhanced on the min error, 1st quartile, 3rd quartile, and max error.

 Overall Voicegain was better on 20 files while Google was better on 36 files.

-Finally it all depends on the type of audio - for some of them Voicegain will perform slightly better and for some Google may perform marginally better.
-As always, we invite you to sign up and use the 300 minutes free tier to test our accuracy for your specific data.
+However the results for a use case depends on the specific audio - for some of them Voicegain will perform slightly better and for some Google may perform marginally better.
+As always, we invite you to review our apps, sign-up and test our accuracy with your data.